10up/WP-Minions/readme.md

 == Installation ==

-1. Upload wp-gears-runner.php to the root of the WordPress install.
+1. Upload wp-gears-runner.php to the root of the WordPress install (or create a symlink).

 1. Get the gearman backend working.
 See below.